 St Mark’s church was built 1895-1898 to the designs of Henry Wilson.
-It is one of the few full bloodied Arts and Crafts churches in Wales, and is listed Grade I.
+It is one of the few full-blooded Arts and Crafts churches in Wales, and is listed Grade I.

 The church was paid for in memory of the Rev’d Charles Tooth, chaplain and founder of St Mark’s English Church in Florence, and is particularly important for the boldness of its architecture and the wonderfully naturalistic detail of its fittings.